NateEag/steno/readme.md

 have had repeated hardware issues with it, so I have to investigate options).

-https://www.artofchording.com/ is an in-progress book by a programmer that tries to give you enough theory to start writing, but focuses on letting you *start writing* quickly.
+https://www.artofchording.com/ is an in-progress book by a programmer that tries to give you enough theory to understand what's happening, but focuses on letting you *start writing* quickly.
 Might be worth taking a look at.